Robert Clark, Ph.D.

 “The dinner is for community building among the students,” Professor Clark explains.
 “They look forward to it every week, and it’s also energizing for me.
 We are like a family.”

-The students at Professor Clark’s side are MSEED Scholars, participants in the Mathematics and Science Education Enrollment and Development grant program that he directs.
+The students by Professor Clark’s side are MSEED Scholars, participants in the Mathematics and Science Education Enrollment and Development grant program that he directs.

 Professor Clark says Valpo provides exceptional support for future science educators, and the weekly dinner is one important aspect.
 With that support, MSEED students have developed a strong identity around their vocational plans.
 They established a student group, Club Educate, designed to broaden the support for all future educators — and they asked Professor Clark to be their faculty advisor.